kalieshapickering/Word-Guess-Game/README.md

 ### About The Game

-I have created a `'Trap'` style word guess game, what does `'trap'` mean?
+I have created a trap style word guess game, what does `'trap'` mean?
 Trap is a style of music that distinguishes it self by its sound by using `'hi-hats'`.
-With this game, once you guess the correct letters of the selected Trap Music Artist one of`my favourite`songs from the artist will begin to play, so sit back and enjoy the music! :smile:
+With this game, once you guess the correct letters of the selected Trap Music Artist one of `my favourite` songs from the artist will begin to play, so sit back and enjoy the music! :smile:

 ### Game Instructions